dotnet/docs-maui/docs/user-interface/handlers/customize.md

 ms.date: 06/10/2021
 ---

-# Customize .NET MAUI controls with handlers
+# Customize controls with handlers

 .NET Multi-platform App UI (.NET MAUI) provides a collection of controls that can be used to display data, initiate actions, indicate activity, display collections, pick data, and more.
 By default, *handlers* map these cross-platform controls to native controls on each platform.
 For example, on iOS a .NET MAUI handler will map a .NET MAUI `Button` to an iOS `UIButton`.
 On Android, the `Button` will be mapped to a `AppCompatButton`: